IsaacAbrahamson/2022-Portfolio/README.md

 - Sections fade in on load
 - Animated portfolio boxes
 - CSS variables and JavaScript to get exact animation height for each portfolio box
-- Unhide portfolio boxes on touch devices
+- Unhide portfolio sections on touch and JavaScript disabled devices
-- Noscript meme

 ## Design